networktocode/jdiff/README.md

 ### Tolerance

-The `tolerance` test defines a percentage deviation (of type `float()`) between reference and comparison values' numeric value.
+The `tolerance` test defines a percentage deviation (of type `float`) of numeric value between reference and comparison data structures.
 The `tolerance` is defined as a percentage that can be different between the reference and comparison values.

 | Przemek: This doesn't read very well.
 What does the `tolerance` check tests for?
 Looking at source code it seems we're checking if the deviation(variation) between the actual and expected value is within the percentage tolerance.